kaylubh/reading-notes/README.md

 ### Bio

 Welcome to my little notes page!
 I live in the Raleigh, North Carolina area or you may also know the greater metropolitan area as the Research Triangle Park (RTP).
-I'm currently employed in the retail industry while I work towards a long held passion for web and software development as a student at [Code Fellows](https://www.codefellows.org/) and a little self-study.
+I'm currently employed in the retail industry while I work towards a long held passion for web and software development as a student at [Code Fellows](https://www.codefellows.org/).
 I'm looking forward to furthering my learning and applying my newfound skills in a position with which I can use the infinite potential of computing to leave a positive impact on humanity.

 ### Projects